 Ashe Kelly - Pierce County

-I am grateful and honored for the opportunity to serve as the next Satilla Riverkeeper.
+I am grateful and honored for the opportunity to serve as your Satilla Riverkeeper.
 As a South Carolinian, my first encounter with the Satilla River watershed was as a sea turtle technician on Cumberland Island.
 I was captivated by the ecosystems, history, and communities of coastal Georgia, and this region has never really let me go.
 I worked with extension programs at the University of Florida and Clemson University, as well as a small nonprofit in Sanibel, Florida before I returned to the Georgia coast as a naturalist on Little St. Simons Island.
 As my understanding of the region grew, I recognized the vital connections between the rivers and coastal ecosystems--and the people that depend on them.
 To become better equipped to protect these important resources, I decided to enter an interdisciplinary graduate school program at the University of Georgia.
 I earned my Masters of Science in Conservation Ecology and Sustainable Development in 2016, in which my research focused on environmental impacts of land use changes in the Satilla watershed.
 I am elated to return to coastal Georgia after a year in Washington, DC where I have worked in NOAA’s National Sea Grant Office.
-I love this area and all that it has to offer, and I am excited to get know and work with all of you.
+I love this area and all that it has to offer, and I am excited to work with all of you.